iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 Neither bucket contained three failures.

-The query was technically valid, but the logic did not represent the behavior I actually wanted to detect.

-This became one of the most valuable lessons in the project:
+This produced one of the most important lessons of Week 17:

 > **A detection query can be syntactically correct and still be behaviorally wrong.**

 ---

-# Phase 15 — Corrected Detection Logic
+# Corrected Detection

-The query was changed to evaluate related failures across the rule's recent lookback window instead of splitting them into fixed clock buckets.

-The corrected detection query was:

 ```kusto
 SigninLogs